-For examples: how to create an exceptional infographic resume; how to change settings on LinkedIn; how to find people for networking through LinkedIn; how to add keywords throughout your entire LinkedIn profile; etc., etc… It may take a little time and effort initially but once again we can leave that all behind by using our network!
+For example: how to create an exceptional infographic resume; how to change settings on LinkedIn; how to find people for networking through LinkedIn; how to add keywords throughout your entire LinkedIn profile; etc., etc… It may take a little time and effort initially but once again we can leave that all behind by using our network!
 After all most people love talking about themselves which means help finding related content or even creating something helpful could come quickly!

 Other Things that Increase LinkedIn Engagement

 Boosting Posts – If you want to boost your post on LinkedIn, it is going to cost you.
 You can spend anywhere from $5.00 up to $1,000 or more for an engagement boost.
 The great thing about boosting a post is that as long as people are actually viewing your post, you can keep spending money until you feel like your message has been seen by enough people.